 Angelita Scott, Ph.D., Allied ASID

-Kia Weatherspoon has spent the last 15 years defying every design stereotype.
-The most damaging: interior design is a luxury reserved for a few.
-Her voice, advocacy for Design Equity™ and design practice have shifted the narrative, making interior design a standard for all.
+The design voice of impact and change—Kia Weatherspoon, NCIDQ, ASID, D.F.A. (h.c) has spent the last 15 years defying every design stereotype.
+The most damaging—interior design is a luxury reserved for a few.
+Her voice, advocacy for Design Equity™, and design practice have shifted the narrative, making interior design a standard for all.
 Kia is challenging the lack of these standards in economically challenged communities.
-Her presence and leadership have created ripples, prompting housing developers, agencies and industry partners in economically challenged communities to not just to take notice of her work – but to do better.
+Her presence and leadership have created ripples, prompting housing developers, agencies, and industry partners in economically challenged communities to not just take notice of her work—but to do better.

 Amanda Peña, ASID, LEED AP (Moderator)

 A member of Chicago’s interior design community since 2002, Amanda Peña is an ASID Professional, a LEED Accredited Professional, and holds a degree in Interior Design with highest honors from Harrington College of Design.
 After working with high-end residential design firms in Chicago from 2002-2010, Ms. Peña joined The Community Builders (TCB), where she established the company’s internal interior design practice.

 Amanda is TCB’s Senior Interior Design Manager, chairing TCB’s Design Committee and guiding design strategy, national relationships, and resource development.
 Project-level responsibilities include design review for each new property, guidance and standardization of architectural finishes, programming for community spaces and management functions, furniture plans and specifications, property signage review, and artwork/accessory selection and placement.
 She also consults with regional staff on corporate office planning.